Budget … budget … budget…

 Again, budgeting doesn’t have to be complicated.
 It should be realistic and not restrictive.
 Creating unrealistic and restrictive budget leads to failure.
 Yes, 100%.
 I say this because I’ve been there.
 That’s why I want you to start tracking your expenses before assigning a certain amount to each category in your budget.

 Your budget must be personal.
+This is why most budget fails and people tend to just give up.
+When I say personal, you need to base it on your actual family needs.
 Just because I put an X amount to my food category doesn’t mean you have to put the same amount too.
 Remember that our food consumption is totally different from yours.
 Also, be aware about your categories.
+Start with your basic needs then gradually add as your budgeting gets better.
 What I have in my budget category may not apply to you so remember that.

 The success of budgeting is consistency.
 It needs continuous work to see that it’s really working.
 If you want to succeed on this you need to keep going even when there are slip ups.
 Also let create a room for flexibility in your budget.
 There will always be changes that will occur so be ready for it.

 Finally, focus on progress not perfection!
 Give yourself some grace when you made mistakes.
 As time passes by, we learn our lessons and we get better as long as we keep going.